When synchronizing from a database to a directory or RDBMS server, the following are recommended:

 - Set the

-database-entry-typeproperty on the Java database connectivity (JDBC) Sync Source (this is required), and make sure the entry types are what the triggers are inserting into the change tracking mechanism.
+database-entry-typeproperty on the JDBC Sync Source (this is required), and make sure the entry types are what the triggers are inserting into the change tracking mechanism.

 - Create a Sync Class per entry type, and set different mappings and rules for each one.